jcpmmx/OrcaTest/README.md

 ### About this solution

 This Flask application contains 2 SQLAlchemy models:
 - `TODOList`: represents a collection of related TODO items (e.g. "Groceries" or "NY trip").
 Internally, the app comes with only one master TODO list, and lists are not available via API.
 - `TODOItem`: a single thing to do  (e.g. "Buy tomatoes" or "Choose museums to visit").
 Items have one of 2 possible statuses: completed or not (default value).
 All items are associated to the master TODO list.

-The app also provides 1 API endpoints to interact with TODO items.
+The app also provides one API endpoint to interact with TODO items.
 This endpoint is RESTful and works with JSON by default.

 1. `GET /api/todoitems`: returns a list of all TODO items, sorted by last modified items first.